StackVista/stackstate-docs/develop/scripting/script-apis/prediction.md

 * `predictorName` - name of prediction preset.
 Current available predictors: `linear` and `hmn`.
 * `horizon` - how much future to predict.
 The horizon is specified in the [duration format](scripting/script-apis/time.md).
 * `query` - what metrics to use for the prediction.
-The query is specified in the STQL format.
+The query can be created using the `Telemetry.query()` function followed by `.compileQuery()`.
+The telemetry query has to return metrics.

 **Builder methods:**